MicahElliott/flowrist/README.md

 # Flowrist (fLowRiST, Technogrok, Grokkable, GeeKCoDe, gkcd)

-Flowrist is a keyboard layout that focuses on offloading pinkies, minimizing redirects and stretching (low LSBs, AKA lateral movement), and the easiest possible (though high) SFBs.
+Flowrist is a keyboard layout that focuses on:

+- minimizing **redirects** and **stretching** (low LSBs, AKA lateral movement)
+- the easiest possible (though high at 2%) and mostly downward **SFB**s
+- **offloading pinkies**

 It is designed to be easy to transition to from Colemak(-DH) with only ~10 (mostly lower-freq) keys moving.
 One could also transition from QWERTY with ~13 moves (see section below for intermediate layout).
 The intentionally high SFBs are almost all middle-index finger overlaps, and applying the overlap technique actually brings the elbows outward into a more natural wrist position.

 There is a sample implementation for QMK.

 ```
 √ j b f p x   y w o u '
-  l r s t m    nh e i a
+  l r s t m     ŋ e i a
 q g k c d v   n h / . ,
        ◊ ⇑  z  ⇐ _
 ```

+(`√` is _compose_, `◊` is _magic_, `ŋ` is `nh` _adaptive_)

-It's really designed to be used with a reverse-symmetric-stagger keyboard as:
+It's really designed to be used with a reverse-symmetric-stagger (to make the SFB overlaps easier) keyboard as:

 ```
 \   j b f p x  \    /  y w o u ' /